ASE A4 Steering and Suspension Practice Test

 43. There is noticeable wear on the left front tire of a rear-wheel-drive vehicle.
 The technician suspects the camber angle is out of specification.
 All these characteristics of camber are true EXCEPT:

-• B. An out of specification camber angle will result in a steering pull condition.
+• B. An out-of-specification camber angle will result in a steering pull condition.

 • C. The vehicle will pull to the side with the most positive camber.